radsystems-app/Radsystems-Studio-Docs/project-creation.md

 11. Now goto to your favorite browser and the link *http://localhost:8050*

-12. **Congratulation!!!** You have have now the complete CRUD application using PHP Laravel, Bootstrap 4 and JQuery.
+12. **Congratulation!!!** You have now the complete CRUD application using PHP Laravel, Bootstrap 4 and JQuery.
 Thanks to RadSystems Studio.
 ![12.png](/phprad-classic/12.png)
 ![13.png](/phprad-classic/13.png)
 ![14.png](/phprad-classic/14.png)